wp-plugins/gallery-slideshow/readme.txt

 Default CSS ids begin with "gss_", classes with "cycle-".
 Default slideshow id is "gslideshow".
 Default CSS styles were created using the Twenty Thirteen theme -- some CSS customization may be necessary for other themes.

 Links aren't supported on images, but can be entered as HTML in image captions.

+Custom slideshow options, such as autoplay, can be implemented via a "gss-custom.js" file inside the Gallery Slideshow plugin directory.
+See the sample "gss-custom.js"  in the /assets/ directory for an example.
+See the Cycle2 website for documentation on supported options.

 This plugin uses [jQuery Cycle2](http://jquery.malsup.com/cycle2/).
 Cycle2 may conflict with previous versions of Cycle if used on the same page.